HMelesi/fe-northcoders-news/README.md

 ### Getting Started

+To run this project you will need Node installe, minimum version 13.8.0.

 To create your own copy of the project, please fork this repository and using your terminal, clone using the command:

 ```